altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 {
 ~The link was visceral, Martha was unprepared~
-*She fell and kept falling into a repeating fractal of herself* ~The center of her was a hole, dark and in her silhouette~ *Martha squeezed through an outline of herself*
+*She fell and kept falling into a repeating fractal of herself* ~The center of this fractal-self was a hole, dark and in her silhouette~ *Martha squeezed through an outline of herself*
 'M::A bit cramped'
+*She was falling toward some botttom*
-~It was outlined in her shape, moving like a shadow-play: a reflection of her own movements~ ~But a full spectral spread of pieces of her life lined the edges~ ~Those too moved like a slowed down projector~
+~She saw below her a moving shadow-play: a reflection of her own movements~ ~To her left and right, a full spectral spread of pieces of her life lined the edges~ ~Those too moved like a slowed down projector~
 ~~
 ~There was a gap between each moment~